 Alternatively, if you have applied for the cash account VAT scheme, you do not have to account for VAT until the services have been paid for, and likewise, you do not get credit for input VAT on costs until you have paid your suppliers.
 This is clearly advantageous as you effectively receive bad debt relief on any customers that fail or are late to pay.

 If you are not in the cash account VAT scheme, you can claim back the VAT on sales to customers who have not paid once the debts are six months old.
 However, this does not necessarily remove the cashflow shortfall that will exist.

 How can we help?

 If you can’t pay your VAT or are struggling to make significant VAT payments, we can help.
+We offer advice when tax debts cannot be paid and where pressure is applied to firms whilst they are unable to pay corporation tax, or not paying PAYE arrears.
 For free advice on what to do next, please call 08000 746 757 or email: firstname.lastname@example.org for a confidential, no-obligation discussion with one of our experienced advisors.